 5. Hypotension and hypertension.

-6. Diabetes mellitus of the first type.
+6. Diabetes mellitus type 1.

 7. Atherosclerosis.

-Exercises for beginners
+Exercises for Beginners

 © Syda Productions - stock.adobe.com